barcellospatriciaa/cypress-basico-v2/README.md

 ### Desktop
 Rodar `npm run cy:open` para abrir os testes.
 Ou rodar `npm run test` para rodar modo headless.

+# Github actions - possível problema
+Estou rodando cypress na versao 12.18.1 , entao deu erro quando configurei o arquivo ci.yml.

+> You are attempting to use Cypress with an older config file: cypress.json When you upgraded to Cypress v10.0 the config file was updated and moved to a new location: cypress.config.js

+Para corrigir e passar a rodar o teste corretamente, foi ajustado `github-action@v2` para `github-action@v4.1.0`.

+You may need to update any CLI scripts to ensure that they are referring the new version.
+This would typically look something like:
+"cypress open --config-file=cypress.config.js"
 ___

 Recriado por [Patrícia Barcellos](https://github.com/barcellospatriciaa) 👻